 - An infrastructure of political and parliamentary entry points, which spans nine African and two European offices as well as 30 parliaments in Africa and 28 in Europe, including the Pan-African Parliament and the European Parliament

-AWEPA’s overarching goal is to eradicate poverty and support the attainment of the Millennium Development Goals, through the realisation of human rights, democracy and development in Africa.
+AWEPA’s overarching goal is to eradicate poverty and support the attainment of the Sustainable Development Goals, through the realisation of human rights, democracy and development in Africa.

 AWEPA is an international parliamentary association that is strictly non-partisan.
 AWEPA has Special Consultative Status with the UN Economic and Social Council and is on the list of ODA Eligible Organisations of OECD/DAC.